 For dates, write Jan.
 10, or March 1, or June 2 (not Jan.
 10th, March 1st or June 2nd).
 In other words, don’t use “th,” “st” or “nd” with dates.

-- Use an apostrophe in bachelor's degree, a master's, but there is no possessive in Bachelor of Arts or Master of Science.
+- Use an apostrophe and lower case bachelor's degree, a master's, but there is no possessive in Bachelor of Arts or Master of Science.

 - Use abbreviations after a full name, not just last name, James Brown, Ph.D.